waggle-sensor/summer2022/rajani/daily_logs.md

 - Reformatted evaluation script as a `.ipynb` file to avoid having to re-load the dataset each time a different section of the data is to be analyzed
 - Re-trained the model on daytime, rather than nighttime sounds and realized that the loss decreased much more smoothly (this dataset actually contained bird sounds, and wasn't just noise)
 - Wrote code to report the timestamp of the largest reconstruction error, and found that it corresponded precisely with a very loud plane flying directly overhead, indeed an anomaly!
 It seems the autoencoder is working :)

+## Week 6

+### Monday, July 11

+- Cleaned up and added new functionality to the evaluation component of the autoencoder, including:
+  - Using `torch.utils.data.Subset` to allow for evaluation on a smaller portion of the dataset
+  - Splitting evaluation into three functions:
+    - `plot_recons()`: plots the original and reconstructed spectrograms of a specified set of frames
+    - `save_audio()`: converts the original and reconstructed spectrograms to `.wav` files and saves them, for a specified set of frames
+    - `get_max_loss()`: gives the timestamp of the maximum reconstruction error, as well as its value, and the average reconstruction error across the dataset
+  - Added functionality to stitch together original audio and reconstructed audio from multiple training samples.
+The elevated noise level in the audio derived from the spectrograms suggests using more mels would be beneficial.